TRINITY STREET PLAYERS

 ARTIST RECEPTION:

-On March 20th at 8:30pm we will host a reception for the exhibiting artist.
+On June 21st from 8:30-9:30pm we will host a reception for the exhibiting artist.
 The reception is free and open to the public.

 VIEWING:

 The 4th Floor is the lobby space of the Trinity St Playhouse.
-The work will be on display Jan.
-8 to May 31 on The 4th Floor.
+The work will be on display June 21-August 10 in The 4th Floor Gallery.
 The exhibit is available to view by appointment, email reservations.tsp@gmail.com to plan a visit.
 Or in the evenings when you attend a performance at the Playhouse.
 Find out what’s on stage HERE.

-TICKETS: The reception on March 20th is free and open to the public, no RSVP required.
+The reception on June 21st is free and open to the public, no RSVP required.

 Our Address: 901 Trinity St. Austin TX 78701, 4th Floor